6 min read

 Freenome takes a similar approach to early cancer diagnosis from a real-time blood draw (called a liquid biopsy), initially focused on colon cancer.
 Freenome’s multiomics platform analyzes fragments of DNA, RNA, and protein from the cancer and from the host response.
 This form of precision medicine bridges early detection and early intervention to boost human healthspan.

-One of the most powerful technologies now available in the fight for longevity is called gene therapy -- a technology theorized in the 1980s that has taken almost 40 years to mature.
+One of the most powerful technologies now available in the fight for health and longevity is called gene therapy -- a technology theorized in the 1980s that has taken almost 40 years to mature.
 Gene therapy allows scientists to use a vector (typically an Adeno Associated Virus) to carry a desired gene to a set of desired cells in an organism.
 Want a specific gene put into retinal cells, or bone marrow, or neurons?
 No problem, there's a gene therapy approach for that.

-A new biotech start-up called Gordian Biotechnology is using the convergence of gene therapy and single cell sequencing to run hundreds of thousands of independent experiments in a single animal to determine the therapeutic effects of specific gene additions on specific cells of interest.
+A new biotech company called Gordian Biotechnology is using the convergence of gene therapy and single cell sequencing to run hundreds of thousands of independent experiments in a single animal to determine the therapeutic effects of specific gene additions on specific cells of interest.
 Because aging is such a multifactorial process, this approach can run thousands of parallel experiments to tackle the many complexities of age-related diseases simultaneously.

 Next week, we’ll learn about a company called Rejuvenate Bio, and an extraordinary researcher named Dr. David Sinclair who is using gene therapy to potentially rejuvenate animals with the ultimate goal of age reversal in humans.